-The carrying values of financial instruments, which consist of cash and cash equivalents, restricted cash, amounts due from/to related parties, accounts receivable and contract assets, loans receivable, prepaid expenses and other assets, and other liabilities are recorded at cost which approximate their fair value mainly due to the short-term nature of these instruments.
+The carrying values of financial instruments, which consist of cash and cash equivalents, restricted cash, amounts due from/to related parties, accounts receivable and contract assets, financial assets receivable, loans receivable, prepaid expenses and other assets, deferred guarantee income and other liabilities are recorded at cost which approximate their fair value mainly due to the short-term nature of these instruments.

-The Company does not have any assets or liabilities that are recorded at fair value subsequent to initial recognition on a recurring basis other than the short-term investment in convertible debt accounted for as available-for-sale debt security, which is classified as a level 2 fair value measurement.
-As of December 31, 2020 and 2021, the carrying amount of the short-term investment is approximate to its fair value.
-The Company does not have any assets or liabilities measured at fair value on a non-recurring basis during the periods presented.
+The Group does not have any assets or liabilities that are recorded at fair value subsequent to initial recognition on a recurring basis other than the short-term investment in convertible debt accounted for as available-for-sale debt security, which is classified as a level 2 fair value measurement.
+As of December 31, 2021 and 2022, the carrying amount of the short-term investment is approximate to its fair value.
+The Group does not have any assets or liabilities measured at fair value on a non-recurring basis during the periods presented.